 Day-to-day, our research participants had very clear and proven ideas on encouraging female leadership: unconscious bias training, formal mentors, ‘unisex language,’ workplace flexibility, and an overt commitment that includes publishing diversity and inclusion figures.

 We want the conversation to spread across the spectrum of diversity, to support new customer segments, talent pools and collaboration such as ‘coopetition4’.
-As Boyden US Board Director, Alicia Hasell notes, “new paths to growth could result from this broader dialogue and perspective on the global future of business.”
+As Boyden US, Managing Partner, Alicia Hasell notes, “new paths to growth could result from this broader dialogue and perspective on the global future of business.”

 Our Commitment in Action